Scoring from Pairwise Winning Indices: Case study

-As already described above, solving the $LP_{0}$ problem we found that ${\cal U}\neq\emptyset$ since $\eta^{*}>0$ and, therefore, there exists at least one value function compatible able to summarize the information contained in the pairwise winning indices Table \ref{PWITable}.
-As one can seen from the compatible function $U^{1}$ shown in Table \ref{U1}, only the last three criteria are giving a contribution to the global utility, while the marginal utility attached to the best performances on the first two criteria, that is $x_{1}^{6}=0.694$ and $x_{2}^{6}=0.7349$ is zero.
-For this reason, following the procedure shown in Section \ref{ScoringSection}, one can wonder if there is a compatible function such that all criteria give a contribution to the global utility of the alternatives at hand.
-Solving, therefore, $LP_{1}$, we find that $E_{AllContr}^{DM}$ is feasible and $h^{*}=0$.
-This means that each function in ${\cal U}$ is such that at least one marginal value function gives value $0$ to the best performance on the considered criterion and, consequently, ${\cal U}_{AllContr}=\emptyset$.
-Because of the Note \ref{InclusionNote}, we find that also ${\cal U}_{AllInc}=\emptyset$ and, therefore, there is not any compatible function such that all marginal value functions are monotone in their domain.
+As already described above, solving the $LP_{0}$ problem we found that ${\cal U}^{SF}\neq\emptyset$ since $\eta^{*}>0$ and, therefore, there exists at least one compatible scoring function able to summarize the information of the PWIs shown in Table \ref{PWITable}.
+Moreover, we observed that for the function $U^{1}$ obtained solving the LP problem and shown in Table \ref{LP0Function}, only the last three criteria (AVaRR, JA and MRAR) are giving a contribution to the global value of each fund while the marginal value attached to the best performances on SR and TR, that is $0.694$ and $0.7349$, respectively, is zero.
+For this reason, following the procedure shown in Section \ref{ScoringSection}, one can wonder if there is a maximally discriminant compatible scoring function such that all criteria give a contribution to the global value of the funds at hand.
+Solving $LP_{1}$, we find that $E_{AllContr}^{SF}$ is feasible and $h^{*}=0$.
+This means that each function in ${\cal U}^{SF}$ is such that at least one marginal value function gives a null contribution to the global value assigned to the alternatives and, consequently, ${\cal U}^{SF}_{AllContr}=\emptyset$.
+Because of the Note \ref{InclusionNote}, we find that also ${\cal U}^{SF}_{AllInc}=\emptyset$ and, therefore, there is not any maximally discriminant compatible scoring function such that all marginal value functions are monotone in their domain.